Featured in this post

 What’s more, not every organization is the same size, and the goals of a small- to medium-sized business will be quite different from those of an international enterprise.
 Therefore, the ideal ERP is fully scalable, expanding in capacity and capabilities as the business grows and offering flexible configurations to fit the many use cases that are possible.

 At Aptean, we know these realities well, and that’s why we have unique, purpose-built ERP solutions for the food and beverage; process manufacturing; industrial manufacturing; importing, distribution and retail; fashion and apparel; and equipment dealer industries.
 Each is outfitted with a complete suite of features that cater to these unique markets’ needs.

 We hope this post has helped to shine some light on the truth behind these ERP myths.
 In reality, it’s no Olympian feat to learn to use ERP systems, but investing in the technology solely for functionality or making the assumption that all ERPs were created equal can really open up a Pandora’s Box of problems for your business down the road.

-If you’re currently researching the different ERP offerings on the market and trying to decide which is best for your company, we believe that our systems should be at the top of your list of options to consider.
+If you’re currently researching and trying to compare ERP systems to decide which is best for your company, we believe that our systems should be at the top of your list of options to consider.
 We’ve enumerated several reasons for this above, including our reputation for ERP implementation best practices and industry-specific solutions, but there’s even more to love.

 For instance, our software ecosystem also extends to product lifecycle management (PLM) for accelerated go-to-market times and electronic data interchange (EDI) for streamlined and automated data transfers.
 Both of these are critically important in many market segments and can work in tandem with one of our best-in-class ERPs to boost your results dramatically.